 How Does Neo Build a Supplier Negotiation Strategy From Market Intelligence?

 The most experienced procurement negotiator you have worked with carries something invisible into every supplier meeting: pattern recognition built from years of interactions.
 They know when a supplier is managing capacity pressure, what alternatives exist, and how to time their ask for maximum impact.
-Neo’s Prepare phase engineers that same intelligence — from data — for every member of your team.
+The Prepare phase of Lytica’s Neo engineers that same intelligence built on a foundation of real world data to guide every member of your team.

 Why Does Inconsistent Preparation Cost Enterprise Procurement Teams More Than They Realize?